10 Common IT Problems in Business (And How to Fix Them)

 1. Slow Computers and Network Performance

-Your team waits 10-15 seconds for files to load or applications to open.
 Slow performance degrades productivity, frustrates employees, and signals deeper infrastructure problems.
 Causes include outdated hardware, malware infections, insufficient network bandwidth, or too many background processes consuming resources.
+If you haven’t done a network audit in the past year, there’s almost certainly low-hanging fruit that’ll make an immediate difference.

 Fusion Computing is a Canadian-owned managed IT and cybersecurity provider serving businesses with 10 to 150 employees since 2012.
 With a 93% first-contact resolution rate and CISSP-certified security leadership, Fusion Computing delivers monitoring, help desk, and security services aligned to CIS Controls v8.1.